vispy/vispy-website/installation.rst

 VisPy requires at least one toolkit for opening a window and creates an OpenGL context.
 This can be done using one Qt, GLFW, SDL2, Wx, or Pyglet.
-You can also use a Jupyter notebook with WebGL for some visualizations although some visuals may not be possible (ex. volume rendering).
+You can also use a Jupyter notebook with visualizations appearing inline.

 .. warning::